The '80s Trends That Are Back In Style Today

 Athletic attire now is much more advanced as far as weather and sweat protection go, but legging styles that became popular in the 80s are in, especially high-waist looks.
 Thank goodness leg warmers stayed in the 80s, and leotards are only for dancers and gymnasts again.

 Every girl in school was wearing Keds, and that white canvas had to be spot-free.

-The Keds brand has branched out from the original stark white look and now sells platform, high-top, and patterned sneakers in multiple types of fabric.
+The Keds brand has branched out from the original stark white look and now sells platform, high-top, and patterned sneakers in multiple multiple fabrics, colors, and patterns.

 Denim Jackets, Then

 Denim played a big role in 80s fashion, and jackets were no exception.

 Denim jackets are perfect for chilly Southern days and nights when you just need something over your shoulders, and they go with just about anything, so this is a trend we’re happy to have back.